-I often get questions from folks I meet about crime trends and statistics in Georgia.
-People want to know not only whether crime rates are going up or down, but also what the most common serious crimes being committed are.
+I often get questions about crime trends and statistics in Georgia.
+People want to know whether crime rates are going up or down, and also what the most common serious crimes being committed are.

-Well, just as in all other states, felonies are the most serious crimes in Georgia and, as such, are accompanied by the strictest consequences.
+Just as in all other states, felonies are the most serious crimes in Georgia and are therefore accompanied by the strictest consequences.
 Let’s look at the five most common felony arrests in Georgia related to crimes against other people or property.

 According to statistics from the Georgia Bureau of Investigations (GBI), the five most common felony arrests in Georgia in 2016 were: